 The Marine & Environmental Law Institute welcomes visits by scholars from Canada and other countries who wish to undertake sabbatical or short-term research in the marine and environmental law field.
-Interested applicants should contact the Director of the Marine & Environmental Law Institute.
-The law school provides an office and library support for visitors.
+Interested applicants should send a copy of their CV & a letter of interest to the Director of the Marine & Environmental Law Institute.
+While we have no funding to support such visits, we do provide office space (subject to availability at the time) and library support for visitors.
+Accordingly, we strongly encourage visitors to organize their own funding so as to be self-supporting.

 - Marcus Haward, University of Tasmania visited the institute from June 4-8, 2018